jakirhussainp7/captainjak/_pages/what-i-use.md

 * [Brave Browser](https://brave.com/) - One of best light weighted and Privacy focused web-browser in the world right now.
 * [Blender](https://www.blender.org/download/) - For all editing and to create the animated images.
 Its just like Adobe-suite in one pack.
 * [PyCharm](https://www.jetbrains.com/pycharm/) and [Sublime text](https://www.sublimetext.com/) to edit the code and to push & commit.
-* [KeepNote](http://keepnote.org/) - To take notes and make a report of findings.
+* [KeepNote](http://keepnote.org/) - To take the notes and make a report of findings.
 I create my own KB articles here,lol.